turneraj/MEOWS/README.md

 1. A. Stamatakis: "RAxML Version 8: A tool for Phylogenetic Analysis and Post-Analysis of Large Phylogenies".
 In Bioinformatics, 2014, open access.

 2. Edgar, R.C.
-(2004) MUSCLE: multiple sequence alignment with high accuracy and high throughput Nucleic Acids Res.
+(2004) MUSCLE: multiple sequence alignment with high accuracy and high throughput.
+*Nucleic Acids Res*.
 32(5):1792-1797

 3. http://stackoverflow.com/questions/25362382 -- Using NCBI BLAST